RyanMoreyMTU/Research-Project/README.md

 CSVFeatures/ - Directory to store the unaltered features from the feature_extraction_windowed.py file. <br>
 CSVFeaturesChanged/ - Directory to store the altered features from the feature_extraction_windowed.py file. <br>
 CSVFeaturesChangedBackground/ - Directory to store the files generated from the feature_extraction_background.py file. <br>

+Optional: <br>
+CSVFeaturesBackground/ - Directory to store the files generated from the feature_extraction_background.py file if you wish to use the unaltered data.  <br>